 Dave directed the Arizona Center for Philosophy of Freedom, housed in the College of Social & Behavioral Sciences, from its founding in 2010 until 2019.
 Following the Center’s 5-year review in 2019, the Center was promoted to the status of University Center at the recommendation of the external review committee.
 It is now housed in the Central Administration’s Office of Research, Innovation, and Impact and reports to the Vice-President for Research.

 Dave aspires to pick up where the Scottish Enlightenment left off, treating Ethics as a subject that begins and ends with observation: specifically, observation of the human condition and of what tends to improve it.
-Today's moral theories often focus on questions of what to do, whereas David Hume and Adam Smith were more focused on what works—that is, which social circumstances have a history of leading people to live in ways that make their communities better off with them than without them.
+Today’s moral theories often focus on questions of what to do, whereas David Hume and Adam Smith were more focused on what works.
+Their questions were about which principles have a history of demonstrably being organizing principles of actual thriving communities at their best.
+See Living Together.

 Here is a 16 minute digest of Dave’s talk in Moscow on “The Return of Ethics.”
 The interviewer is prominent local actor and producer Robert Anthony Peters.
 (See Robert’s short film Tank Man.)
 The executive producer is Patrick Reasonover.
 See Patrick’s film They Say It Can’t Be Done.